How a Sinus Infection in Pregnancy Develops

 The mucus membranes in the nasal passages of the sinuses often swell and become congested during pregnancy, probably due to the same hormones that cause vaginal membranes to become congested.

-Signs that you may have developed a sinus infection are: feeling of fullness or pain in the sinuses, alongside the nose, or over the eyebrows, snotty nasal discharge; increasing tiredness; or feeling that you have a cold that just won’t go away.
+Signs that you may have developed a sinus infection are: feeling of fullness or pain in the sinuses, alongside the nose, or over the eyebrows; snotty nasal discharge, increasing tiredness, or feeling that you have a cold that just won’t go away.